artwang31/Wharton-People-Analytics-Doctors-Without-Borders-Project/README.md

 # Wharton-People-Analytics-Competition-2020

-To deliver lifesaving medical care in over 70 countries, Médecins Sans Frontières (MSF)/Doctors Without Borders relies on people.
+Project Overview: To deliver lifesaving medical care in over 70 countries, Médecins Sans Frontières (MSF)/Doctors Without Borders relies on people.
 MSF’s global workforce is comprised of over 45,000 people working in country projects (the ‘field’) and headquarter (HQ) offices managed by Operational Centers.